duckback00/dxapikit/Masking/profile/README.txt

 # Filename: README.txt
 #
-# API_DEMO - Profiling Many Database Environments
+# Purpose: Profiling Many Database Environments from one scripts and
+#          build a simple consolidated HTML report.
 #
 # Description: Demo script for profile multiple databases at a time
-#              using the new Delphix Masking 5.2 APIs
+#              using Delphix Masking APIs.
+This version is for Delphix
+#              Platform version 6.0 or higher.
+#
+# Future: Could save output into database for diff reports and/or
+#         retention requirements.
 #
 # Usage:
 # 1.) [ edit profile.sh and change Masking Engine connection parameters ]